-When beginners consider container gardening they often ask, what is the best soil for container gardening?
+What is the best soil for container gardening?
 It’s something beginner gardeners often ask.
 One of the biggest mistakes that people make when starting their container gardens is not investing in quality potting soil.
 Think of the potting soil for your container garden as the foundational nourishment those plants will have.
 Feeding your plants with cheap, non-organic soil from a giant manufacturer is like feeding your body with junk food.
 It will only get you so far before you start feeling pretty crappy.

 So, what is the best soil for container gardens?
 One that contains organic nutrients and should be able to drain well and keep the soil at optimum moisture and ph levels.

 Most potting soil has no accessible nutrients for your plants, you need to add those.
 The vast majority of plants will need fertilizer added to your soil, in order to thrive.
 You can mix in a slow release fertilizer into a potting mix.
 To do this, either mix up a big batch of potting soil mixed with fertilizer in a bucket or fill your pot with potting soil and then mix in the fertilizer.

 Do not fill your containers with soil from your garden or bagged topsoil.
 You should fill the containers with a container potting mix that will retain moisture and resist compaction.
 I usually mix in a liberal amount of granular organic fertilizer and a shovelful or so of compost.

 The soil you choose for your container garden is important.
 In a container garden, the soil needs to be light and fluffy.
 It should not be too dense or tightly packed as roots need access to oxygen and appropriate water retention as well as drainage.
 I recommend organic potting soil mix and/or compost made for containers.